-- Almost three quarters of the respondents that responded to this question considered that there was a need for an alternative accounting treatment for the fact pattern presented in the illustrative example C. - Those that wanted an alternative mentioned the following:
+- 88 Almost three quarters of the respondents considered that for illustrative example C there is a need for alternative accounting treatment. - 89 Those that wanted an alternative, to address the problems with current IFRS 9 the respondent mentioned the following alternatives.